Terraform-VMWare-Modules/terraform-vsphere-vm/README.md

   }
   data_disk_size_gb = [10, 5] // Aditional Disk to be used
   thin_provisioned  = ["true", "false"]
+  disk_datastore             = "vsanDatastore" // This will store Template disk in the defined disk_datastore
-  vmdns             = ["192.168.0.2", "192.168.0.1"]
+  data_disk_datastore        = ["vsanDatastore", "nfsDatastore"] // Datastores for additional data disks vmdns             = ["192.168.0.2", "192.168.0.1"]
   vmgateway         = "192.168.0.1"
   tags = {